 By far the prettiest village in the area, Kastraki fits snugly at the base of the giant rocks and welcomes climbers, who can take their pick of cozy hotels, rooms in private houses and camping sites, tavernas and shops.
 Palio (Old) Kastraki has been declared a protected traditional settlement.

 Kalambaka opens the door to Meteora.
-The commercial and tourist hub of the region, it has lots of hotels, rooms to let and good restaurants – all the makings of a dreamy holiday.
+The commercial and tourist hub of the region, it has lots of hotels, rooms to let and good restaurants.
 Take a stroll in the old part of town, called Spotos, which has been given a tasteful facelift.
 Don’t miss Greece’s only woodworking school here and a traditional foundry, where you’ll find rare hand-crafted bronzeware.

 Hidden gems of Meteora